PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

 simple one, and perform a feature-wise, chunk-wise Z-scoring of the data.
 This has many advantages.
 First, it is going to scale all features into approximately the same range, and also remove their mean.
-The latter is quite important, since some classifiers cannot handle not-demeaned data.
-However, we are not going to perform a very simple Z-scoring removing the global mean, but use the *rest* condition samples of the data to estimate mean and standard deviation.
+The latter is quite important, since some classifiers are impaired when working with data having large offsets.
+However, we are not
+going to perform a very simple Z-scoring removing the global mean, but use the *rest* condition samples of the dataset to estimate mean and standard deviation.
-Scaling features using these parameters yields a score corresponding to the per time-point voxel intensity difference from the *rest* average.
+Scaling dataset features using these parameters yields a score corresponding to the per time-point voxel intensity difference from the *rest* average.

 This type of data :term:`normalization` is, you guessed it, also